11 Air Conditioning Mistakes That Spike Your Bills

 Never Calling a Professional

 Some problems with air-conditioning systems, such as refrigerant leaks, can be diagnosed and repaired only by a qualified HVAC technician.
-Have a professional give your system an inspection and tune-up on a regular basis.
-Remember: A routine service call is most likely going to be far cheaper than an emergency repair!
+Have an HVAC professional inspect and tune up your system on a regular basis—annually is ideal.
+Remember: A routine service call is most likely going to be far cheaper than an emergency repair.